Missa brevis (Haydn)

 The Missa brevis in F major, Hob.
-XXII:1, is a mass by Joseph Haydn originally completed around 1750.
+XXII:1, is a mass by Joseph Haydn originally completed in 1749.
 According to Dack it is Haydn's "earliest authenticated work."
 It also represents some of the last of his compositional activity, as in his old age he spent some time attempting to revise it.

 Composition

 Dack (2009) suggests that Haydn originally composed the work when he was still a teenaged chorister at St. Stephen's Cathedral, singing under the direction of Georg Reutter.
 In its original form, the mass was scored for fairly rudimentary forces: two violin parts, continuo, a four-part chorus, and solo parts for two trebles.
 When the young Haydn, newly unemployed after being dismissed from the choir at St. Stephen's, made a pilgrimage to Mariazell, the Missa brevis was one of the works he showed the music director there.

 The work is a clear example of the Austrian missa brevis form.
 Redlich writes of "the Austrian type of the Missa Brevis, notorious for the hurried expediency with which large tracts of the text of the Mass are musically disposed of.
 In the Creed the text from "Patrem omnipotentem" to "Et vitam venturi" is dealt with in no more than twenty-nine bars.
 This is managed by the simultaneous singing of different sentences—the profession of catholic faith, "Et unam sanctam catholicam ... ecclesiam", tucked away in the contralto."
 Redlich adds that, like similar instances of the missa brevis, Haydn repeats the music for the Kyrie in the final "Dona nobis pacem" section.